ema-pe/fluidc-large-network-analysis/README.md

 ## License

-Copyright (c) 2025 Emanuele Petriglia <inbox@emanuelepetriglia.com>.
+Copyright (c) 2025 Emanuele Petriglia.
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.